 1. What is spyware?

-Yes, but the likelihood of that varies greatly.
-If you are a lawyer, journalist, activist or politician in possession of sensitive data, or an enemy of a regime that has little regard for human rights, you could be especially vulnerable to this kind of digital attack.
-The Citizen Lab at the University of Toronto has identified over 100 cases where the powerful spyware developed by NSO Group has been abused.
-NSO Group has pushed back on Citizen Lab’s claims, saying it has no role in choosing the targets of its spyware, only that it sells its software to governments around the world for use in law enforcement investigations.
-A Saudi dissident sued NSO Group in 2018, alleging that his phone was hacked by the Saudi government using the company’s spyware, in part to eavesdrop on communications between him and Washington Post journalist Jamal Khashoggi, who was later murdered by a Saudi assassination team.
-WhatsApp has also filed a lawsuit against NSO group, alleging that it violated its terms of service by using WhatsApp as a delivery mechanism for its spyware.
+The Citizen Lab at the University of Toronto has identified over 100 cases where spyware developed by NSO Group has been abused.
+A Saudi dissident sued NSO in 2018, alleging that his phone was hacked by Saudi Arabia’s government using the company’s spyware, in part to eavesdrop on communications between him and Washington Post journalist Jamal Khashoggi, who was later murdered by a Saudi assassination team.
+WhatsApp has filed a lawsuit against NSO Group, alleging that it violated its terms of service by using WhatsApp as a delivery mechanism for its spyware.

-Not too many, though activists are hoping that the Bezos hack will change that.
+Not too many, though activists are hoping that will change.
 Some countries, including the U.K., Germany, Austria and Italy, have laws governing hacking by law enforcement.
-A judicial warrant is required in the U.S., except under certain circumstances.
-But it is still unclear which countries are engaging in this kind of hacking.
+A judicial warrant is required in the U.S. in most circumstances.
+But it’s unclear which countries are engaging in this kind of hacking.
 And the private companies that develop these hacking tools typically go to great lengths to ensure that its customers are never revealed.
-The most in-depth look we’ve ever had into the operations of a spyware developer was when Hacking Team itself got hacked, exposing its customers and the inner workings of its tools.